-During this day, many people takes an opportunity to share their views in writings through poetry, essays, interviews, feature articles, stories and other kinds of published material.
-Sessions are conducted to review the history of slave trade, its evolution and changes that occurred in due course of time.
+During this day, many people take an opportunity to share their views in writings through poetry, essays, interviews, feature articles, stories and other kinds of published material.
+Sessions are conducted to review the history of the slave trade, its evolution, and changes that occurred in due course of time.

 Modern-day slave trade and its effects on human rights are promoted by online, print and broadcast media during this celebration.
 Some political leaders also participate in this event by conveying their message to work together in eliminating any kind of slavery in modern society.
 Newsletters, leaflets, flyers, posters and other published materials about abolishing slavery and slave trade are dispensed across the universities and other public areas.
 It is not a public holiday.

 The United Nations (UN) is dedicated to fighting against slavery and sees bonded labour, forced labour, child labour and trafficking people as modern types of slavery.
-According the survey, approximately more than one million children are subject to child labour, accounting for almost one in ten children around the world.
+According to the UN, more than 150 million children are subject to child labour, accounting for almost one in ten children around the world.
 These kinds of slavery are international problems and proceeds against article 4 of the Universal Declaration of Human Rights, which states that no one should be trapped in slavery, and all the forms of slave trades should be prohibited.

 Symbols for the International Day for the Abolition of Slavery

 The UN emblem consists of a projection of the globe focused on the North Pole, depicting all the continents except Antarctica and four concentric circles representing various degrees of latitude.
-The projection is covered by images of olive tree branches which represents peace.
+The projection is covered by images of olive tree branches which represent peace.
 The emblem is of blue colour, although it is printed in white colour on a blue base on the UN flag.